David Briggs (English musician): Early life and training

-Briggs was born in Bromsgrove, Worcestershire, to a musical family.
-His grandfather, Lawrence Briggs, had been organist at St Jude's Church, Birmingham, for over 40 years, and his parents met while playing in the Birmingham Hospitals Orchestra.
+Briggs was born in Bromsgrove, Worcestershire, to John Briggs (d.
+1979), an engineer (and cellist), and his wife Jane (a violinist), who had met in 1957 while playing in the Birmingham Hospitals Orchestra.
+Some of Briggs's earliest memories are of hearing his grandfather, Lawrence Briggs, improvise on the organ at St Jude's Church, Birmingham, where he was the organist for over 40 years.

-He was a chorister at St Philip's Cathedral, Birmingham, from 1970 to 1973, where he began to develop his interest in the organ.
-In 1973 he won a BBC Television piano competition and was awarded a music scholarship to Solihull School, where he studied piano, organ, violin and viola.
+Briggs began improvising on the piano and took lessons at an early age; he was invited to play hymns during assembly at his primary school in Moseley and Christmas carols during services at St Mary's Church, Moseley.
+From 1970 to 1973 he was a chorister under the music director Roy Massey at St Philip's Cathedral, Birmingham, where he furthered his interest in the organ, occasionally playing the voluntary after Evensong.
+In 1973 he won a BBC Television piano competition and was awarded a music scholarship to Solihull School, where he studied piano, organ, violin and viola, and in 1976 he gave his first organ recital, at Blackburn Cathedral.
 He played the viola in the National Youth Orchestra from 1977 to 1981, becoming Principal Viola in his final year.
 From 1979 to 1981 he also served as organist at the church of St Alban the Martyr, Birmingham.

-At the relatively early age of 17 he was awarded a Fellowship of the Royal College of Organists (FRCO), and from 1981 to 1984 was an organ scholar at King's College, Cambridge.
+At the relatively early age of 17 Briggs was awarded a Fellowship of the Royal College of Organists (FRCO), having studied for the examination with Richard Popplewell, and from 1981 to 1984 he was an organ scholar at King's College, Cambridge.
 In 1982 and 1983 he played during the well-known Festival of Nine Lessons and Carols, heard by millions around the world He also toured Australia, New Zealand, Belgium, the Netherlands and Germany with the college choir.

-In 1983 he received the Countess of Munster Award to study interpretation and improvisation with Jean Langlais in Paris, with whom he furthered in his interest in the art of improvisation by his transcriptions of the recordings of Pierre Cochereau.
-Transcribing the remarkable improvisations from Cochereau's cassette recordings took eleven years, and Briggs's subsequent performances and recordings of them earned him his initial acclaim.
+In 1983 Briggs received the Countess of Munster Award, allowing him to study in Paris with Jean Langlais.
+Over 12 lessons − half in Langlais's apartment and half on the Cavaillé-Coll organ at Sainte-Clotilde − Briggs studied both repertoire and improvisation.
+In 1986 Briggs began transcribing cassette recordings of Pierre Cochereau, the organist of Notre-Dame de Paris from 1955 to 1984, whom Briggs had never met but heard once during mass at the cathedral in 1980.
+Briggs worked on the transcriptions for 11 years, estimating that it took about four hours to transcribe one minute, and returned to the task many years later during the COVID-19 pandemic.

 In 1993 Briggs became the first British organist to win the Tournemire prize for improvisation at the St Albans International Organ Festival.